dd4yd/PropertyManagementPortal/README.md

 # PropertyManagementPortal
+This was the final group project for my Software Engineering class

 # Property Bros
 Created by: Noah Panicola, David Dean, Taylor Ratliff.
 The documentation for the API, along with its source code, can be found here: https://github.com/noahpanicola/SEP-API

 -The documentation for this site is located at https://drive.google.com/open?id=0B-BoecMwDzOIaUNjeXhwazlzMmc